Afrikahaus (Hamburg): The building as a monument

 The "Afrikahaus" was protected in 1972 as an example of Hamburg Kontorhaus Architecture.
-When built in 1900 it combined then modern construction techniques and practicality.
+When built in 1900, it combined the modern construction techniques and practicality.
 Because of its status, the building is regularly open on the "Day of Open Monuments", with guided tours of the Afrikahaus provided for visitors.

 The building was closed for renovations for a few years, but reopened in February 1999 with modern office space.
 During the renovation, special care was taken to ensure that architectural features such as cast iron supports, vaulted ceilings, doors, and a wall mosaic with African Motifs and Elephants were preserved.

 Today

 The building is now family owned, and is rented out to various firms.
 Companies that currently rent space in the building include, pilot group, Deutsche Personalberatung - DPB - GmbH & Co.
 KG, EURO I AG, IPHH Internet Port Hamburg GmbH, HEAVEN'S DOOR event agentur GmbH, Careerteam GmbH, SNM Style Net Media GmbH, and the restaurant Estancia Steak.
 Since the buildings construction, C. Woermann GmbH & Co has been a tenant.